beejjorgensen/bgc/src/bgc_part_1900_ptrptr.md

 Here's a demo program that does some aliasing.
 It takes a variable `v` of type `int32_t` and aliases it to a pointer to a `struct words`.
 That `struct` has two `int16_t`s in it.
 These types are incompatible, so we're in violation of strict aliasing rules.
+The compiler will assume that these two pointers never point to the same object... but we're making it so they do.
+Which is naughty of us.

 Let's see if we can break something.